MentorAPM/MentorReports/README.md

 ## Repository Structure

+- `/ReportName.pbib`: Is the openable PowerBI project file.
+- `/ReportName.Report`: Contains the Report Metadata.
-- `/ReportName`: Contains the latest versions of PowerBI reports.
+- `/ReportName.Dataset`: Contains the Dataset Metadata.

 ## How to Use This Repository

-1. **Explore Current Reports**: Navigate to the `/ReportName` directory to view the latest versions of our PowerBI reports.
+1. **Explore Current Reports**: Open the `/ReportName.pbib` file to view the latest versions of the PowerBI report.
-2. **Customize Reports**: Download the reports and tailor them according to your needs using Microsoft PowerBI.
+2. **Customize Reports**: Download the reports and tailor them according to your needs using Microsoft PowerBI. **All reports have the data source set to 127.0.0.1,1433.
+You will need to modify this to your datasource.**

 ## Contributing